News

 • Aaron Hardie: Like Marcus Stoinis, Aaron Hardie is also expected to be available.
 He might not have left the country after Ponting’s speech.

 • Mitchell Owen: Mitchell Owen’s case is interesting.
 While he was expected to join PBKS once Peshawar Zalmi’s matches were over, things have changed significantly.
-No overseas player will play in Pakistan, which should clear his way, and Owen might play for PBKS.
+He has now joined PBKS and will play for them for the remainder of IPL 2025.

 • Azmatullah Omarzai: Azmatullah Omarzai will be available for the remainder of IPL 2025.
 Afghanistan don’t play any series, and Omarzai might not have left India since a ceasefire was announced.

 • Xavier Bartlett: Since Xavier Bartlett is not in Australia’s Test plans, he must be available for the remainder of IPL 2025.
-Like other Australian players, he has reportedly not left India.
-So, he should play.
+He has flown back to India and will be fully available.

 Mumbai Indians

 • Will Jacks: Will Jacks has been selected for the limited-overs series against the West Indies.
-That means his availability is unlikely.
-He might focus on his national team, as England look for a fresh start.
+That means he will only be available for the league stage.

 • Mitchell Santner: Mitchell Santner might be available for the remainder of IPL 2025.
 New Zealand don’t have to play any international series.
 He is believed to be already in India.